 The tour, dubbed “In Plainsong,” sees iconic frontman Billy Corgan in a variety of different settings.
-It was a night of nostalgia, hits, covers, a rarity or two, hell, even a song by Corgan’s short-lived, oft forgotten (for good reason) side project, Zwan.
-Billy played four acoustic songs by his lonesome before teaming up with guitarist Jeff Schroeder, then eventually joined by original member Jimmy Chamberlin and hired guns Sierra Swan alongside the intriguingly attractive Katie Cole.
+It was a night of nostalgia, hits, covers, a rarity or two, hell, even a song by Corgan’s short-lived, oft-forgotten (for good reason) side project, Zwan.
+The bald frontman played four acoustic songs by his lonesome before teaming up with guitarist Jeff Schroeder, then eventually joined by original member Jimmy Chamberlin and hired guns, Sierra Swan, alongside the immensely talented (not to mention, intriguingly attractive) Katie Cole.
 The early part of the set was highlighted by“Tonight, Tonight,” a mellow song that somehow managed to bring out the rowdiness in some folks that were enjoying $7 pints from the concession stand.

 A seemingly random standing ovation showered Corgan during his solo portion of the evening.
 Not going bananas over a specific song or approving of a line from between-song banter, all 1,458 fans simultaneously rose up and cheered aggressively, catching Billy off guard.
 The applause turned to a chorus of booing after the singer made a poorly timed Johnny Manziel joke, but switched back to cheers moments later.